mohammedf99/movie_app/README.md

 ## Used Dependencies:
 - *http:* to make http requested.
 - *flutter_bloc:* used for state management
+- *flutter_dotenv:* to load configuration at runtime from a .env file which can be used throughout the application.
 - *equatable:* to implement value based equality.
 - *cached_network_image:* A flutter library to show images from the internet and keep them in the cache directory.
 - *get_storage:* to store some data localy.